 Additionally, thirteen municipalities voluntarily use our talents because they believe we offer critical input to protecting their citizens.
 Over 350,000 copies have been sold of our multiple-award-winning publication, A Homebuyer and Homeowners Guide to Swelling Soil.

 Another of our statutory requirements is to promote responsible development of Colorado’s vast mineral and energy resources.
 We produce reports and maps that compile information into useable formats that policy makers and the industry can use in making decisions.
 Our annual publication, Colorado Mineral and Energy Industry Acivity, is filled with a variety of information on the Colorado industries that produce more than $12 billion in revenues for our economy.

 We also are increasingly involved in helping to solve our state’s serious water situation.
 Our Groundwater Atlas of Colorado received two national awards.
 We have also released a report on the potential for storing water underground and restoring our depleting aquifers.

 And finally, we try to help people understand the importance of Colorado’s geology, particularly as it influences, mineral and mineral fuel production, geologic hazards, and water.
-We do this through our popular, free publication, RockTalk, published three times per year (are you a subscriber?), through publications such as our multiple-award-winning Messages in Stone—Colorado’s Colorful Geology, and through a number of classroom materials such as our new poster series, “geocard card” series, and our popular bookmark.
+We have done this this through our popular, free publication, RockTalk, which was published three times per year, through publications such as our multiple-award-winning Messages in Stone—Colorado’s Colorful Geology, and through a number of classroom materials such as our new poster series, “geocard card” series, and our popular bookmark.